Innocent-Traitor/Asteroids-Crash/README.md

 - [ ] Change Menu Sprites into actual text

 Known Bugs:
-* Unpausing with a asteroid on top of a invincible player will cause the player to immediately die
+* Unpausing with a asteroid on top of a invincible player will cause the player to immediately die (FIXED)
+* Powerups will still spawn when the player is their inital inviciblity state (FIXED)
+* Asteroids destroyed by a invincible player will not cause more asteroids to be spawned.
+(FIXED)
+* Pausing will cause the player to no longer be invincible (FIXED)